rramesh2000/OAuthService/README.md

-# OAuthService in .Net Core
+# OAuthService in .Net Core by Ritesh Ramesh
- rramesh2000/angular.js

- ## OAuth Service in
+ ## OAuth Service

  This is an open source OAuth Service written in .Net Core